AlirezaRa/S-VoIP/README.md

 that can be considered as one or be transformed to one could be transfered. e.g. you may type what you want to say or talk and Google synthesizes your speech to text which could be passed without alteration or be translated to another language etc.

 ---
+Example usage:
+Inside SVoOP, type 'm' to start the messenger.
+Type 'e' to run espeak.
+Call someone inside the messenger.
+After sucessfully establishing a call, type inside the program and hit enter.
+The other side should be hearing the voice not you.
+Press "Ctrl-D" to exit espeak and return to the program.

+You may want to type 'h' for other available options.

+---
+Warning:
+YOU MUST USE 'q' COMMAND TO EXIT THE PROGRAM TO PROPERLY UNLOAD PULSEAUDIO NULL-SYNC.
+Otherwise, you should unload module-null-sync yourself to go back to previous settings of the messanger or anything else you've loaded inside.
+To do that, go back to the first thing that appeared in the program, you'll see the index number printed there.
+Let n be that index number, the command to unload the module is:

+> $ pactl unload-module n

+All changes are in the memory, so if you don't know which modules to unload and are unable to use pulseaudio to do that in GUI, just restart your system and everything should be fine.

+---
 Dependencies: